Slackadays/Clipboard/README.md

 🍹😎 Clipboard makes your life <ins>easy</ins>. 🏖️🌴
 </h1>

-To copy or move a unique filesystem object or data stream requires a proper representation of the target and destination locations of the two objects involved.
+To copy or move a unique filesystem object or data stream requires a proper representation of the source and target locations of the two objects involved such that the source exists and the target is available to be written to.

 Yuck!
 Pretend that never happened.

-Clipboard is _the time and effort saver_ to use **anywhere in the terminal** to cut, copy, and paste (and more) with, just like on a desktop!
+Clipboard _is <ins>the</ins> time and effort saver_ to use **anywhere in the terminal** to cut, copy, and paste (and more) with, just how you would on a desktop!
 It's like having a helper with a perfect memory by your side.
 You'll be sitting on a sunny beach sipping a papaya smoothie with the love of your life in no time.
 Ok, so maybe that last part won't actually happen, but you get the idea.

 <details><summary><h3>Why use Clipboard</h3></summary>